amillolive/StatLine/HOWTO.md

 ## 3) Buckets (required)

 Group metrics into weighted categories.
+Names are free‑form but must be consistent across `weights` and `penalties`.

 ```yaml
 buckets: